pantheon-org/opencode-warcraft-notifications/docs/sounds-usage.md

 ## Environment variables (what the code actually supports)

 - `SOUNDS_DATA_DIR` — Supported.
 Absolute path where sound files are read from and cached.
 When set it overrides the default bundled `data/` location.
-- `SOUNDS_BASE_URL` — Supported.
-Base URL for downloading remote sound assets when downloads occur.
+- `SOUNDS_BASE_URL` — Present in configuration and used as a base URL by download helpers; the runtime does not perform network downloads by default.
 - `SOUNDS_DOWNLOAD_ON_INIT` — Not implemented by runtime code.
 There is no automatic init-time bulk download; `downloadAllSounds()` must be called explicitly to prefetch everything.
 - `SOUNDS_DOWNLOAD_COOLDOWN_MS` — Not implemented.
 The current implementation does not persist or honor a cooldown after failed downloads.